durden/dayonetools/README.md

    that have a web API.
 3. [slogger](https://github.com/ttscoff/Slogger) is written in Ruby.

-The Day One tools collection of scripts is meant to fill this gap regarding unsupported services in Slogger.
+The Day One tools collection of scripts is meant to fill the gap regarding unsupported services in Slogger.
 In addition, it's a different mindset in that these scripts could be automated but the services they import from are lesser used and possibly more difficult to export data from.